 Writing is a commitment like no other.
-Battles with writer’s block are all too common, but it is an enjoyable experience.
-Putting your thoughts and opinions, your dreams and your interpretations of characters and plots into words is a pretty awesome thing to do.
+Battles with writer’s block are all too common, but it is an enjoyable experience nonetheless.
+Putting your thoughts and opinions, your dreams and your interpretations of characters and plots into words is an awesome thing to do.
 But there’s something that’s as important as the thoughts you have: the space you write from.
 The space you write from can make or break you; it can hamper your progress or it can take you to new levels.
 People usually prefer writing on their laptop when they’re in a cafe or maybe alone in a room.
-Some people prefer pen and paper when writing, I prefer my laptop and there are bloggers who prefer blogging from their smartphone.
+Some people prefer pen and paper when writing, some like me prefer a laptop and there are bloggers who prefer blogging from their smartphones.

 So now that I have described my setup, let’s talk about the tools.
 I connect an old mechanical keyboard to my laptop with a PS/2-to-USB converter cable.
 The laptop keyboard just feels too fragile and I love the clickity-clackety feel of the mechanical keybaord.
-When I’m on Windows, I use WriteMonkey, a great writing tool with built-in distraction-free mode, word counter, timer, progress meter and much more fancy stuff.
-Whenever I finally sit down and write, I open WriteMonkey, set a 25 minute timer and tap away, the sound of an old typewriter echoes through my earphones as I type.
-When I’m on Linux, which is most of the time, I use Sublime Text, a great text editor that is most recommended for programmers.
+When I’m on Windows, I use WriteMonkey, a great writing tool with built-in distraction-free mode, word counter, timer, progress meter and more such fancy stuff.
+Whenever I sit down to write, I open WriteMonkey, set a 25 minute timer and tap away, as the sound of an old typewriter echoes through my earphones.
+When I’m on Linux, which is most of the time, I use Sublime Text, a great text editor that is best suited for programmers.
 I use the HTML editor in WordPress when I write and Sublime Text has HTML syntax highlighting and tag autocompletion.
 It’s just the little things here and there that make you love products.